 The UCSB Department of Geography Is Represented By Three Cross-Cutting Themes

 We are internationally recognized as one of the largest and highest ranked Departments of Geography, and our faculty routinely win the most prestigious awards in their fields (see Awards and Rankings).
 Some of our most popular classes include Geography of Surfing, Geography of the U.S., Remote Sensing, Geography of the Channel Islands, and GIS.
-For a more complete list of our classes and the faculty who teach them, see the UCSB Geography web site.
+For a more complete list of our classes and the faculty who teach them, see the General Catalog.

 Becoming a Geography Major

-Many Geography courses have no prerequisites, so you can test the water before declaring Geography as your major.
-To declare Geography as a major, students only need to have completed two Geography classes and have at least a 2.0 overall grade point average.
+To declare Geography as a major, students need to have completed two Geography classes and have a 2.0 overall grade point average.

 Undergraduate Degrees Offered in Geography:

 - Courses Outside of Geography which Count as Credit Towards the Major:

-A maximum of eight upper division units from related fields may be included for Geography credit for a BA, selected without petition from a list of approved alternatives in the department office (see Related Courses) or from other related courses by petition.
-BS students are offered several options, including a specific list of related courses from Biology and Earth Science to supplement their selection of physical geography courses.
+A maximum of eight upper division units from related fields may be included for Geography credit for a BA, automatically applied toward the major without petition from a list of approved courses (see Related Courses).

 - How to Declare a Major in Geography:

 Make an appointment with your Undergraduate Advisor on the Undergraduate Advising page

 What Other Majors Combine Well with Geography for a Double Major?